flash62au/EngineDriver_Home/docs/operation/gamepads.rst

 * On the Throtttle Screen

-  * When you press any of the buttons on the gamepad for the first time, a test page will appear.
-Press all four DPad buttons in turn and the Four main buttons to pass the test, and return to the throttle page.
+  * When you press any of the buttons on the gamepad for the first time, a test screen will appear.
+Press all four DPad buttons in turn and the Four main buttons to pass the test, and return to the Throttle screen.

     * Pressing :guilabel:`Skip` will complete the test and allow you to use the gamepad, even if it is not functioning correctly.  (e.g. The mode is incorrect)
     * Pressing :guilabel:`Reset` will reset all the gamepads you have connected, and will force you back to the test screen when attempt to use them again.